Uniswap/analytics/README.md

     proxyUrl: MY_PROXY_URL
 })
 ```
-Note that an `Error` is thrown if the client is initialized more than once.
+Note that an `Error` is thrown if the client is initialized more than once or if an invalid configuration object is provided.

 #### Configuration Options